-Michelle PARUMOG Research fellow Institute for Transport Policy Studies 3-18-19 Toranomon, Minato-ku, Tokyo 105-0001 Japan Fax: +81-3-5470-8419 E-mail: parumog@jterc.or.jp Shoshi MIZOKAMI Professor Department of Civil and Environmental Engineering, Kumamoto University 2-39-1 Kurokami, Kumamoto City 860-8555 Japan Fax: +81-96-342-3507 Email: smizo@gpo.kumamoto-u.ac.jp
+Michelle PARUMOG Research fellow Institute for Transport Policy Studies 3-18-19 Toranomon, Minato-ku, Tokyo 105-0001 Japan

+Fax: +81-3-5470-8419 E-mail: parumog@jterc.or.jp

-Ryuji KAKIMOTO Associate Professor Department of Civil and Environmental Engineering, Kumamoto University 2-39-1 Kurokami, Kumamoto City 860-8555 Japan Fax: 81-96-342-3507 Email: kakimoto@gpo.kumamoto-u.ac.jp
+Ryuji KAKIMOTO Associate Professor Department of Civil and Environmental Engineering, Kumamoto University 2-39-1 Kurokami, Kumamoto City 860-8555 Japan

+Fax: 81-96-342-3507

+Email: kakimoto@gpo.kumamoto-u.ac.jp

+Shoshi MIZOKAMI Professor Department of Civil and Environmental Engineering, Kumamoto University 2-39-1 Kurokami, Kumamoto City 860-8555 Japan Fax: +81-96-342-3507

+Email: smizo@gpo.kumamoto-u.ac.jp

-Abstract: This study aims to investigate task complexity problems in stated choice valuation of non-market environmental goods.
-Data from a web-based survey on the valuation of the environmental impacts of motor-vehicle use in Metro Mania were used for this purpose.
+Abstract: This study aims to investigate task complexity problems in attribute-based stated choice valuation of non-monetary costs of automobile use.
 Two factors leading to task complexity problems were considered: (1) non-linearity in the utility function indicating uncertainty in preferences, and (2) parameterization of the scale of the stochastic error of the utility indicating decision complexity.
-The results of empirical investigations show strong suggestions that degree of complexity of the choice problem is affected by not only by the number of alternatives but also by the range and the description of the attribute.
+Empirical investigations on the complexity of non-market attributes valuation were made based on a web-based stated route choice survey of work trips in Metro Manila.
+The results show strong suggestions that degree of complexity of the choice problem is affected by not only the number of alternatives but also by the range and the description of attributes.

-Key Words: state choice methods, preference uncertainty, decision complexity, environmental valuation
+Key Words: State choice, Preference uncertainty, Decision complexity